Dr. George Duncan House

 Historic One room schoolhouse, Freedom school in Barren County, KY.
 Contact Glasgow Barren Co Tourist Commission for more info 800-264-3161 or 270-651-3161

-Historic Building located at Liberty & Main Streets in Glasgow Ky.
+Historic Houchens-Winn School and original Houchens Store located in Barren County.
 Contact Glasgow Barren Co Tourist Commission for more info 800-264-3161 or 270-651-3161

 Historic home located on the corner of Liberty & Washington Streets, Barren County.
 Contact Glasgow Barren Co Tourist Commission for more info 800-264-3161 or 270-651-3161